Isabel de Briwere

 Colonel John Browne1

-Colonel John Browne was the son of John Browne and Mary Browne.2,3 He married, secondly, Maud Bourke, daughter of Theobald Bourke, 3rd Viscount Mayo.
+Colonel John Browne was the son of John Browne and Mary Browne.2,3 He married, secondly, Maud Bourke, daughter of Theobald Bourke, 3rd Viscount Mayo and Elizabeth Talbot.4 He died in 1712.4

-He gained the rank of Colonel in the service of the Irish Army, of King James II.2 He lived at Kinturk, County Mayo, Ireland.4 He lived at Westport, County Mayo, Ireland.1
+He gained the rank of Colonel in the Irish Army, of King James II.2 He lived at Kinturk, County Mayo, IrelandG.5 He lived at Westport, County Mayo, IrelandG.1 He was a practising barrister in 1680 at Connaught, Ireland.4 In 1691 he helped draft the Treaty of Limerick.4

 Children of Colonel John Browne and Maud Bourke